hailo-ai/hailo_model_zoo/docs/DATA.rst

 ------

-To evaluate/optimize/compile the image denoising models of the Hailo Model Zoo you should generate the BSD68 TFRecord files.
+To evaluate/optimize/compile the image denoising models of the Hailo Model Zoo, generate the BSD68 TFRecord files.

 Run the creation scripts: